Finansialbizid/docker/index.md

 > - Appreciate issues around reproducibility in software, understand how containers can address some of these issues and what the limits to reproducibility using containers are
 {: .objectives}

+The course will take place at [Western General Hospital, University of Edinburgh](https://www.archer2.ac.uk/training/locations/western-general).

+Details of the course, including registration links can be found on [the ARCHER2 website](https://www.archer2.ac.uk/training/courses/220620-containers/).

 The material on this site corresponds to Day 1 of the course - covering Docker.
 Day 2 of the course will look at Singularity and
 [the day 2 material is available on a separate site](https://epcced.github.io/2022-06-21_singularity_edi-wg/).